Extinction Rebellion climate protesters to target Heathrow Airport

-Environmental activists plan to expand their protest to Heathrow as hundreds of thousands of passengers fly out from the airport over the Easter weekend.
+Scotland Yard has warned environmental protesters will face a “robust response” if they target Heathrow Airport, ruining families’ Easter holiday breaks.

+The force said it has “strong plans” in place involving a significant number of officers to deal with the planned Extinction Rebellion (XR) action on Good Friday.

-The airport said it is “working with the authorities” to address the threat of mass disruption, while Sajid Javid has urged police to use the “full force of the law”.
+The airport said it is “working with the authorities” to address the threat of mass disruption, while Home Secretary Sajid Javid has urged police to use the “full force of the law”.

-The Home Secretary condemned activists who are breaking the law as organisers threatened to escalate the group’s tactics if their demands are not met.

-Scotland Yard has arrested at least 460 protesters amid ongoing Extinction Rebellion (XR) demonstrations across four locations in central London, comprising Waterloo Bridge, Marble Arch, Oxford Circus and Parliament Square.
+Metropolitan Police Assistant Commissioner Nick Ephgrave said the protests were “increasing in intensity” and warned demonstrators against targeting Heathrow Airport.

+He told the Press Association: “Protesters can expect a robust police response.
+We are determined to keep the airport operating.”

 A spokesman for the XR group said activists will be staging protest action at Heathrow on Friday, with around 500,000 people expected to fly out for Easter breaks over the bank holiday weekend.

-A Heathrow spokesman said: “We are working with the authorities to address any threat of protests which could disrupt the airport.”

-Speaking after a briefing with Metropolitan Police Commissioner Cressida Dick on Thursday, Mr Javid said she had told him that more than 1,000 officers were being deployed to the streets of the capital each day of the protests.
+Speaking after a briefing with Metropolitan Police Commissioner Cressida Dick on Thursday, the Home Secretary said she had told him that more than 1,000 officers were being deployed to the streets of the capital each day of the protests.

-He said: “Over recent days, commuters trying to earn a living have been unable to travel to work and businesses have been disrupted.

-“Emergency vehicles have faced difficulties navigating the road networks and the demonstrations have put added pressure on police officers whose job it is to solve crimes and protect the public.

-“Let me be clear – I totally condemn any protesters who are stepping outside the boundaries of the law.
+“Let me be clear – I totally condemn any protesters who are stepping outside the boundaries of the law,” Mr Javid said.

 “They have no right to cause misery for the millions of people who are trying to lead their daily lives.
 Unlawful behaviour will not be tolerated.